Best practices for Shadow Copies of Shared Folders

 Use an allocation unit size of 16 kilobytes (KB) or larger when formatting a source volume on which Shadow Copies of Shared Folders will be enabled.

-If you plan to defragment the source volume on which Shadow Copies of Shared Folders is enabled, we recommend that you set the cluster allocation unit size to be 16 KB or larger when you initially format the source volume.
+If you plan to defragment the source volume on which Shadow Copies of Shared Folders is enabled, it is recommended that you set the cluster allocation unit size to be 16 KB or larger when you initially format the source volume.
 If you do not, the number of changes caused by defragmentation can cause previous versions of files to be deleted.